jostmey/SearchBitcoin/README.md

 ## Setup

-The frontend server can be found in the folder `searchbitcoin.com`.
-Apache is used as the HTTP webserver, and the necessary files to configure the Apache server may be found in `searchbitcoin.com/config files`.
+The frontend server can be found in the folder `searchbitcoin.com/`.
+Apache is used as the HTTP webserver, and the necessary files to configure the Apache server may be found in `searchbitcoin.com/config files/`.
 The website was constructed using a Content Management System called concrete5.
-The code implementing concrete5 may be found in `searchbitcoin.com/www`, which has been configured to host the Search Bitcoin webpage.
-The Apache webserver expects the concrete5 files to be placed at `/var/www`.
+The code implementing concrete5 may be found in `searchbitcoin.com/www/`, which has been configured to host the Search Bitcoin webpage.
+The Apache webserver expects the concrete5 files to be placed at `/var/www/`.
+The database for concrete5 runs on MySQL, and a copy has been saved in `searchbitcoin.com/concrete5 database/`.

+The backend API is found in the folder `api.searchbitcoin.com/`.
+The backend consists of several compontents...